zouppa/qpi/README.md

     ```python
     qsphere_funcs.plot_qsphere_full(qc)
     ```
-# Please feel free to check the following links:
+# For more information, please feel free to check the following links:

 - [Introduction to Qpi](https://github.com/zouppa/qpi/blob/main/Introduction_to_QPI.ipynb) : step by step guide to build your own QPi
-- [Quantum Operations with Qpi](https://github.com/zouppa/qpi/blob/main/Quantum_Operations_with_QPi.ipynb) : That contains examples to start using your QPi
+- [Quantum Operations with Qpi](https://github.com/zouppa/qpi/blob/main/Quantum_Operations_with_QPi.ipynb) : contains examples to start using your QPi

 # Please feel free to reach out to the team: